Empowering Teachers on the Frontline

 Imagine what teaching in a conflict-affected area or refugee camp is like.
 Resources are limited, classes overcrowded and the threat of violence is never far away.
 Seeing their homes and lives uprooted, many children struggle to deal with their experiences.
 In this setting, the role of a teacher becomes more critical and complex than ever.

 War Child is developing a new programme methodology to ensure that teachers get the chance to learn too.
-The Teacher Professional Development (TPD) methodology focuses on professional development opportunities for teachers within our countries of operation.
+The CORE for Teachers methodology focuses on professional development opportunities for teachers within our countries of operation.

-“The ultimate goal is that teachers will possess the skills to manage their emotions, engage more positively with children and create a compassionate and enabling environment in the classroom”, says April Coetzee, Lead TPD Researcher at War Child Holland.
+“The ultimate goal is that teachers will possess the skills to manage their emotions, engage more positively with children and create a compassionate and enabling environment in the classroom”, says April Coetzee, Lead Core for Teachers Researcher at War Child Holland.

 This goal is part of a wider organisational commitment to improve the academic, social and emotional capacities of children at the heart of our interventions.